renaxtdb/mlflow-prefect-jupyter-docker-compose/README.md

 ```

 ## 2. Build and deploy
-Build mlflow Dockerfilw, and then deploy applications.
+Build Mlflow server and Prefect server, and then deploy applications.

 ```sh
 $ make build
 $ make up-background
 ```

-## 3. Access Jupyter and Mlflow UI
+## 3. Access Jupyter and Mlflow UI and Prefect UI

 Jupyter Lab
 http://localhost:8819